ci-compass/cicf/week01-commandline/README.md

 The fix, press up arrow and then you can navigate around the command line, adjust, and then press enter to run.

 **Wildcards** If you are working with a bunch of files and list all of their names on the command line, you can use a wildcard to match all file names matching a pattern.
-This is historically called "globbing".
 You type a wildcard pattern in the command line where you want a list of files to appear, and then before running the command, the shell will replace the pattern with all of the matching file names, with each name separated by a space.
 The most used wildcard is the astrisk `*`, which matches any number of non-slash characters.